MauroDataMapper/docs/docs/rest-api/pagination.md

 to the query.
 The response will always return the total number of objects, along with a list of 'items' corresponding to the specified 'page' of results.

+---

 ## Parameter format

 In these examples we consider the endpoint endpoint for listing all folders:

 <endpoint class="get">/api/folders</endpoint>

-To manually specify the `offset` and `max` values, these should be passed as form paramters - for example the request:
+To manually specify the `offset` and `max` values, these should be passed as form parameters - for example the request:

 <endpoint class="get">/api/folders?offset=10&max=5</endpoint>

-would return folders 10-14 inclusive in the overall list.
+Would return folders 10-14 inclusive in the overall list.

 To specify that all results should be returned, the boolean parameter `all` can be passed - for example the request:

 <endpoint class="get">/api/folders?all=true</endpoint>

-will return the complete list of visible folders.
+Will return the complete list of visible folders.

 The `all` parameter is an alternative, and should not be specified at the same time as `offset` and `max`.

+---

 ## Response format